Javorník (Jeseník District): Economy

+Transport

+The I/60 road from Jeseník to the Czech-Polish border runs through the town.
+There is the Bílý potok / Paczków road border crossing.

+Javorník is the starting point and terminus of the railway line of local importance from Lipová-lázně.

 Sights

-The castle complex of Jánský Vrch is the landmark of the town, protected as a national cultural monument.
+The castle complex of Jánský Vrch is the main landmark of the town, protected as a national cultural monument.
 The castle is open to the public.
-It containts one of the largest collections of pipes in the Czech lands and a collection of curtains and net curtains.
+It contains one of the largest collections of pipes in the Czech lands and a collection of curtains and net curtains.

 The Church of the Holy Trinity is the landmark of the town square.
 It was built in the Baroque style in 1716–1718.
 The early Gothic cemetery Church of the Holy Cross dates from the first half of the 13th century.

 The town hall on the town square is a pseudo-Mannerist house from the early 20th century.
 Other valuable buildings in the town centre are burgher houses from the 19th century with medieval cores, mostly in Mannerist and Empire styles.

 The Neoclassical monument of Carl Ditters von Dittersdorf dates from 1793.
 It was built as a thank you to Count Philipp Gotthard von Schaffgotsch for the establishment of the Jánský vrch settlement.
 The late baroque Ditters' House from the 1780s is also an architectural monument.
-Today it houses an elementary art school.
+Today it houses a primary art school.